 So what causes an uneven hairline, and what can you do to address it?

-An uneven hairline happens when the follicles around your temples stop producing hair.
+An uneven hairline is a type of hairline that occurs when the follicles around your temples stop producing hair.
 As the hair stops growing, your hairline changes shape.
 This usually affects the sides of the forehead initially, creating a kind of M-shaped hairline.
 However, depending on the cause of your hair loss, you may see a slightly different pattern.

 Your hairline can start changing as young as your mid-teens, but it can also begin when you’re older.
 Men are more commonly affected, but hairline changes can impact women, too.
 Understanding the cause can help you determine whether your uneven hairline is a sign of hair loss, or just a natural part of the ageing process.